 Research Overview

 I am a theoretical biologist with an expertise in self-organized social systems and agent-based modeling.
-My research focuses mainly on the collective behaviour of animals, from bird flocks to baboon troops, aiming to understand how complex collective patterns emerge in nature.
-To disentagle their emergent mechanisms, I combine the analysis of empirical data and the development of computational models based on self-organization.
-I am also interested in science of science and have experience in machine learning and meta-research.
+My research focuses mainly on the collective behaviour of animals, such as fish schools, bird flocks and baboon troops, aiming to understand how complex spatio-temporal patterns emerge in nature.
+To identify their underlying mechanisms, I combine the analysis of empirical data and the development of computational models based on self-organization.
+I am particularly interested on the effects of individual variation in collective behaviour, as well as across species comparisons.
+As side projects, I also work on the science of science, machine learning and meta-research.

 Keywords: collective behavior; self-organization; computational models; biohybrid systems, collective escape; collective intelligence; collective decision-making; bird flocks; fish schools; baboon troops; sociality; complexity science.